PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 My camper needs to arrive early/depart late/stay on campus between camp sessions.
 Will the camp provide accommodations?

 The availability of accommodations and provision of supervision in each particular case is at the discretion of the camp director of each specific camp.
-Please contact the Sport Camp Office (firstname.lastname@example.org) to inquire about a specific camp at least 4-6 weeks prior to the start of camp so that all details can be addressed in a timely manner.
+Please contact the Sport Camps Office at email@example.com to inquire about a specific camp at least 4-6 weeks prior to the start of camp so that all details can be addressed in a timely manner.

-The dorm rooms are not air-conditioned in the East, West or Pollock Area Residence Halls.
+The dorm rooms are not climate-controlled in the East, West or Pollock Area Residence Halls.
 It is highly recommended that you bring a fan if staying in East, West or Pollock Halls.
-For those campers staying in the North Residence Halls, their rooms are air-conditioned.
+For those campers staying in the North or South Residence Halls, these rooms are climate-controlled.

 What is provided in each dorm room?

 Each dorm room contains two beds, two desks, two chairs and two closets.
 Bed linens are provided.
 A pillow, blankets and towels are not provided.
 There is a small microwave and a small refrigerator in each room.
-The showers and bathroom are located on the hall floor.
+A traditional community (shared) bathroom is located on each floor.
 You should bring appropriate clothes & shower shoes to go back and forth.

 TRANSPORTATION AND PARKING Do you provide transportation between the airport /bus station and campus?

 We will provide transportation to and/or from the University Park Airport (SCE) or the State College Bus Terminal.
-Please fill out our Sport Camps Travel Form at least two weeks in advance of the camp start date and fax to 814-865-8883, e-mail to SportCampInfo@athletics.psu.edu or mail to Penn State Sport Camps Office, 204 Multi-Sport Facility, University Park, PA 16802.
+Please fill out our Sport Camps Travel Form at least two weeks in advance of the camp start date and fax to 814-865-8883, e-mail to SportCampInfo@athletics.psu.edu or mail to Penn State Sport Camps Office, Gardner House, Elm Road, University Park, PA 16802.

 The Sport Camps Travel Form can be found on the Location and Housing page of each camp's website.